Common Intermediate Language: Metadata

 The Common Language Infrastructure (CLI) records information about compiled classes as metadata.
 Like the type library in the Component Object Model, this enables applications to support and discover the interfaces, classes, types, methods, and fields in the assembly.
-The process of reading such metadata is called "reflection".
+The process of reading such metadata is part of reflective programming (reflection).

-Metadata can be data in the form of "attributes".
+Metadata can be data in the form of attributes.
 Attributes can be customized by extending the Attribute class.
 This is a powerful feature.
 It allows the creator of the class the ability to adorn it with extra information that consumers of the class can use in various meaningful ways, depending on the application domain.

 Example

 Below is a basic "Hello, World!" program written in CIL assembler.
 It will display the string "Hello, world!".